-By the end of the Spring 2007 semester, each department will have a written policy specifying their Promotion and Tenure procedures.
-Such a policy will include [but not necessarily be limited to how teaching is assessed in the department and the role that students play.
-Copies of the department policy will be made available to all faculty within the department, to the Dean of the College and the Provost.
 The Department Chair, at the beginning of the Fall semester, shall request from each candidate appropriate supporting material for promotion and/or tenure and shall receive such other material as the candidate deems germane.
 In addition to materials illustrative of the candidate's scholarship and teaching, the dossier must contain a current curriculum vita; a self-assessment by the candidate of accomplishments and expectations in the areas of scholarship, teaching, and service that avoids unnecessary duplication of the curriculum vitae.
 The self-assessment of teaching should be a reflective statement that includes the candidate's teaching philosophy and goals as well as a self-evaluation of his/her teaching efforts and accomplishments.
+If applicable to the candidate, the selfassessment should also discuss achievements in promoting diversity, equity, inclusion, or accessibility in the areas of scholarship, teaching, and service.
 The dossier should also include a copy of the report of the Department Promotion and Tenure Committee during the department review, if any, for contract renewal.
-The candidate shall attach to his [or her] vita a signed and dated cover sheet certifying that its content is thorough and accurate.
+The candidate shall attach to their vita a signed and dated cover sheet certifying that its content is thorough and accurate.
 Manuscripts described as "accepted for publication" shall be accompanied by a copy of the letter of acceptance.
 Publications that have been peer reviewed (e.g., those in refereed journals) should be distinguished from those which have not.
 Copies of all Student Course Evaluations (SCE's) administered in at least three years of teaching preceding the year of the review shall be included in the dossier.
 Direct Instructor Feedback Forms (DIFF's), which were designed to provide feedback to instructors and are not intended for use by promotion and tenure committees, are not to be included in the dossier.
 The Department Chair shall be responsible for collecting a complete dossier from the candidate, making it available to the Department Promotion and Tenure Committee (DP&TC), and transmitting it to the appropriate Dean.
 All dossiers submitted by faculty members should be accompanied by a statement from the department chair indicating what the typical teaching load is and how the department assesses teaching.
 New information regarding the outcome of work in progress and represented in the initial dossier may be included at any time the Promotion and Tenure review is occurring prior to being submitted to the UFRC.
 Such information shall be submitted to the appropriate Dean of the College who will be responsible for seeing that such information is sent to any relevant parties.